MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2896.md

 ---
 description: "Learn more about: Compiler Error C2896"
 title: "Compiler Error C2896"
-ms.date: "11/04/2016"
+ms.date: 06/01/2022
 f1_keywords: ["C2896"]
 helpviewer_keywords: ["C2896"]
 ms.assetid: b600407b-cb05-42e3-9069-2aa6960f0eaa
 ---
 # Compiler Error C2896

-'function1' : cannot use function template 'function2' as argument
+> '*function1*' : cannot use function template '*function2*' as argument

-A function template cannot be an argument to another function template.
+A function template can't be an argument to another function template.

+This error is obsolete in Visual Studio 2022 and later versions.

 The following sample generates C2896: